This post was most recently updated on July 23rd, 2020

 The Ranthambore fort lies within the Ranthambore National Park near Sawai Madhopur and is a UNESCO World Heritage Site.
 The ideal location of the fort within the park attracts many tourists.
 During the monsoon season, the park is closed for various reasons, primarily because it is breeding season for resident birds.

 The fort’s construction began back in 944 AD and had many rulers contribute to its construction over the years.
 The strong fortification survived many attacks until it was attacked by Alauddin Khilji, which can be seen in the ruins of this once mighty fort.
-What will draw you to this fort is the panoramic view and the mighty construction that towers over you.
+What will draw you to this fort in Rajasthan is the panoramic view and the mighty construction that towers over you.
 There are many nearby attractions such as Kachia Valley, Surwal Lake and many historical places which make for a nice one-day trip.

 5. Kumbhalgarh Fort